 He slides the little white card into the machine and does some more squinting and button pushing.
 “OK, pump the fucker.”
 I lift the nozzle and flip the handle up, the meter resets to zero.
 I pull the trigger.
 Nothing.
 “I FUCKING HATE THIS PLACE!”
 Dennis screams.
 “GOD DAMNIT, DON’T TOUCH ANYTHING!”
 More fumbling, more screaming at me, at the ‘confound’ machine, and at “This forsaken shit hole!”

 Five minute later the pumps starts chugging.
 I try to get it to stop around $37 so that I can get $3 change to give to Dennis as a tip for the show he put on.
 I hand him the $40 and tell him to keep the rest.
 “Fuck you.
 I told you this isn’t my damned station.
 I’m going to give you your fucking change and then fucking kill myself.”
 Dennis must be a legend in this town.
-By now a dust-covered Toyota 4-Runner has pulled up to the pump, “GOD DAMNIT!”
+By now a dust-covered Toyota 4-Runner has pulled up to the pump and Dennis shoots it a glare complete with a thousands daggers and yells at the vehicle, “GOD DAMNIT!”
 I hop into my rig and pull away and out of town and watch Dennis hate everything with his new audience from my side mirror.

 At the end of town began the steep switchbacks that lead up the wall of the canyon and is the start of the road to Elko.
 I drove by a forest ranger conducting a census along the laid lines of a transect, she would be the last person I see for the next few hours, and climbed and climbed until I could look out at the old mines high on the walls of the canyon.